susingh6/web_service/replit.md

 ## Changelog

+- June 28, 2025: Completed tabbed notification timeline modal implementation
+  - Added "ADD NEW" and "UPDATE EXISTING" tabs to notification timeline modal
+  - Implemented dropdown selection for existing timelines in update mode
+  - Added proper form population from API data when editing existing timelines
+  - Fixed duplicate variable declarations and syntax errors in modal component
+  - Updated button text and mutations to handle both create and update operations
+  - Form now correctly routes to appropriate mutation based on selected tab
+  - Maintained field render order as requested - no changes to individual field positioning
 - June 28, 2025: Completed removal of notification_preferences from bulk upload modal system
   - Removed notification_preferences from BaseEntity interface definition
   - Eliminated notification_preferences from optional fields display for both tables and DAGs